The Gray Market

 A US Dollar bought more than 300 Japanese Yen back in the 1980s, so it made sound business sense for large NYC dealers to buy Nikon equipment directly overseas, and ship it here by the container load.
 When they sell it as gray market, it's marked that way, and they offer you the option of gray (import) or USA.

-In 2010, the US Dollar was only worth about 80 Yen, so we didn't see much Gray Market, but since the Dollar rose to 125 Yen as or November 2014 and continuoes to climb in 2015, we're seeing much more of this.
+In 2010, the US Dollar was only worth about 80 Yen, so we didn't see much Gray Market, but since the Dollar rose to 125 Yen as or November 2014 and continuoes to climb in 2015 and 2016, we're seeing much more of this.

 Buying gray market is fine if you understand the risks involved, and was why you pay less and get less.